vibansal/crisp/scripts/README.md

 2. calculate fraction of indels in homopolymer runs...
 3. for pooled sequencing: # of singletons in each pool

-4. merge multi-base SNPs (MNPs) and complex variants into a single variant (using proximity and genotype analysis) 4.1 split tri-allelic variants into multiple variants for ease of annotation and rare variant association testing
+## variant post-processing
-5. convert CRISP VCF (with allele counts) into standard VCF for pooled samples (0/0/0/0/0/0/0/1/1/1)
+merge multi-base SNPs (MNPs) and complex variants into a single variant (using proximity and genotype analysis) split tri-allelic variants into multiple variants for ease of annotation and rare variant association testing convert CRISP VCF (with allele counts) into standard VCF for pooled samples (0/0/0/0/0/0/0/1/1/1)

 6. identify regions with clusters of variants in low-complexity sequence